hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 # Day 1 of #Network security and Database vulnerabilities
 ## Introduction to TCP/IP
- Today I learned  about TCP/IP protocal as well as model, how was it  developed and its different layers used in network communication communication.
+ Today I learned  about TCP/IP protocol as well as model, how was it  developed and its different layers used in network communication communication.

 ### TCP/IP
 TCP/IP stands for Transmission Control Protocol/Internet Protocol and is a suite of communication protocols used to interconnect network devices on the internet.
 TCP/IP is also used as a communications protocol in a private computer network (an intranet or extranet).